 Electronic (video) monitoring has been used in the British Columbia Limited Access Program fisheries, some Alaskan fisheries (crab), the Pacific whiting fishery, among others.
-Pilot programs to determine the feasibility of using EM in general and the data review issues.
-While such an approach is necessary when testing the applicability of a given technology, it does serve to possibly over-inflate the total cost of an effective EM program.
+Pilot programs to determine the feasibility of using EM in general and the feasibility of using EM as a replacement for at-sea observers have been conducted in various places and reports on these pilot programs are summarized below.